emarsden/pg-el/doc/src/API.md

 tables; in a fresh PostgreSQL installation there is a single database named "template1".

+    (pg-schemas con) -> list of strings

+Return the list of the schemas in the PostgreSQL server to which we are connected with `CON`.
+Schemas are a form of namespace, which can contain elements such as tables, sequences, indexes and views.
+The default schema name is `public`.

     (pg-tables con) -> list of strings

 Return a list of the tables present in the database to which we are currently connected over `CON`.